Visaging/Mess-Nutrition-Predictor/README.md

 # Mess Nutrition Predictor

 ## 1. Project Overview
-We've all been there: attempting to achieve our daily protein or calorie goals while eating at a college mess with rigorous, restricted, and frequently changing menus.
-The Mess Nutrition Predictor is a machine learning-powered web application.
-It substitutes the time-consuming job of calculating macros from dining hall meals with an AI-powered system that calculates your exact nutritional intake depending on the school mess and meal combinations you choose.
+We've all experienced it: trying to meet our daily protein or calorie goals while eating at a college dining hall with strict, limited, and often changing menus.
+The Mess Nutrition Predictor is a web application that uses machine learning.
+It replaces the tedious task of calculating macros from dining hall meals with an AI system that figures out your exact nutritional intake based on the school dining hall and the meal choices you make.

 ## 2. Features
-* **Multi-Mess Support:** The model is trained on a custom dataset featuring 84 real-world meal combinations across 5 distinct campus dining halls (Mayuri Boys, Mayuri Girls, Rassense, Safal, JMB, and AB Caterers).
+* **Multi-Mess Support:** The training of the model relies on a unique dataset that consists of 84 actual meal combinations.
+These combinations originate from five distinct campus dining spots: Mayuri Boys, Mayuri Girls, Rassense, Safal, JMB, and AB Caterers
-* **Cascading UI Logic:** The intelligent user interface dynamically filters your available meal options.
-For example, selecting "JMB Mess" on "Thursday" will only show the meals actually served there that day.
+* **Cascading UI Logic:** The interface is designed to filter meal choices as you make them.
+Select "JMB Mess" for "Thursday," and you'll only see what's available that day.
-* **Instant Visual Feedback:** Displays the predicted macronutrients in a clean, modern dashboard format using interactive metric cards.
+* **Instant Visual Feedback:** Dynamic metric cards present the predicted macronutrients, all laid out in a modern, easy-to-read dashboard.

 ## 3. Technologies Used
 * **Language:** Python